daostack/arc.js_legacy/docs/Daos.md

 !!! info
     For more information about choosing between universal and non-universal controllers, see [this article](https://daostack.github.io/arc/contracts/controller/UController/).

-### Creating a new DAO with a non-default DaoCreator scheme
+### Creating a new DAO using a custom DaoCreator scheme

-In Arc, a DAO is created by the contract called `DaoCreator`.
-You can supply your own alternative `DaoCreator` scheme by passing its address in `daoCreatorScheme`:
+Arc supplies a contract for creating DAOs called `DaoCreator`.
+But you don't have to rely on  `DAOCreator` if you prefer different functionality -- you can supply your own DAO creator scheme by passing its address in `daoCreatorScheme`:

 ```javascript
 const newDao = await DAO.new({